UROP Project

 Project Description

-Skills that research assistant(s) may need: attention to details
+Skills that research assistant(s) may need: required: basic computing skills, attention to detail, interest in language/reading development

 Mentoring Philosophy